Near Eastern Languages & Civilizations: Ancient Near East, BA

 You may count no more than one course toward both a Major and a Sector requirement.
 For Exceptions, check the Policy Statement.

 This requirement may be fulfilled by taking at least 4 course units of Egyptian or Biblical Hebrew or West Semitic languages or Cuneiform (Akkadian/ Sumarian) and no more than 2 course units of appropriate literature in translation.

 May focus on at least two ancient civilizations.
-To be chosen in consultation with the major adviser.
+To be chosen in consultation with the major advisor.

 Requirements: A minimum overall GPA of 3.0 and a GPA of 3.5 in major related courses.

 |NELC 399||Independent Study||1|